Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 The October Verdict

 Summer Kotor is a beautiful destination drowning in its own popularity.
 October Kotor is the same beauty, breathing freely.
 The fortress climb is comfortable.
 The bay is calm.
 The restaurants have tables.
-The cats — Kotor's famous cats are everywhere, year-round — are sunning themselves on empty benches instead of dodging tourist feet.
+The cats — Kotor's famous cats are everywhere, year-round — sun themselves on empty benches instead of dodging tourist feet.

 The rain risk is real.
-You might get a day of gray skies and showers.
+You might catch a day of gray skies and showers.
 But the other days — golden light on medieval stone, a still bay reflecting mountains, an octopus salad on a quiet waterfront — make it worth the gamble.

 Kotor in October isn't the backup plan.
 It's the plan.